William T. Smith House

 One of three Smith family plantation houses located just east of the Cape Fear ferry crossing and located on the Old Plank Road, this impressive house was built for William Turner Smith (1810-1855) and his wife Mary Campbell Smith (1814-1886) around 1834 shortly after their marriage.

-The floor plan of this impressive Federal-style home retains its two room-over two room hall-and-parlor plan.
-Two large exterior end chimneys are of Flemish bond with the east chimney exhibiting diamond-patterned brickwork.
+The floor plan of this impressive Federal-style home retains its two-room-over-two-room hall-and-parlor plan.
+Two large exterior end chimneys are of Flemish bond.
+The east chimney, exhibiting diamond-patterned brickwork, sadly collapsed in September 2018 as a result of Hurricane Florence but photos could be utilized to reconstruct it.
 A two-story pedimented portico dominates the front façade and is accented by a decorative sheaf-of-wheat balustrade.
 The striking first floor entrance is marked by the unusual two-door configuration, each door capped with a wide two-light transom.
 A wide fluted pilaster door surround adorns the entrance.
 The central entrance on the second floor is flanked by sidelights and a transom.
 Fluted pilasters on either side further accent the porch bay.
 A substantial Greek Revival-style two-story wing with a two-story porch on the east side was added to the south elevation just prior to Smith’s death in 1855.
 The interior is notable for its exquisite woodwork including Federal and Greek Revival mantels, extensive paneled wainscot with crotch mahogany faux finish, winder stair with Chinese Chippendale railing, paneled doors with original hardware, bold door and window moldings, and antique built-in cabinets.